 Bearing down on the toilet becomes very painful when you have a slipped disc; it requires the use of the so-called valsalva manoever.
 Inactivity and pain medication have a serious effect on the motility of the colon; constipation

-At this time, asking your partner to create a divine green salad is vitally important.
+At this time, asking your partner about creating a divine green salad; it's vitally important.
 All that extra fibre is what makes a bowel movement much easier; having to bear down hard will certainly aggravate any leg pain sciatica.
 It makes sense anyway as constipation is a significant cause of colorectal cancer, along with fat, meat, alcohol, and low-vegetable diets.
 Constipation and carthartics as risk factors of colorectal cancer, published in the journal Pharmacology.

 Neglected, both the common cold and low back pain, if ignored, may become medical emergencies.
 An ounce of prevention ...